 This is how we can implement validation in the registration form using tkinter.

-Save Python Tkinter registration form data to sqlite3
+Save Python Tkinter registration form data to SQLite3

-As we know, this is an example of a registration form in python using Tkinter with database, in this application, we have used SQLite3 to store data in a database.
-SQLite3 comes preinstalled with python all you need to is import sqlite3
+As we know, this is an example of a registration form in Python using Tkinter with a database.
+In this application, we have used SQLite3 to store data in a database.
+SQLite3 comes preinstalled with Python; all you need to do is import sqlite3.
+To access the data inside the database, you can use DB Browser.

-Create Database using SQLite in Python Tkinter
+Create a Database using SQLite in Python Tkinter

-Use the below code you can create table for the database.
+con = sqlite3.connect('userdata.db')Use the code below you create a table for the database.

 con = sqlite3.connect('userdata.db')